triciaward/fast-api-template/README.md

 - **Environment Isolation**: Proper test database setup and cleanup
 - **Coverage Reporting**: Test coverage tracking and reporting
 - **Perfect Success Rate**: All 349 tests pass consistently
+- **🔄 Pre-commit Alignment**: CI uses the same tools as local pre-commit hooks

 ### Local Development
 The CI pipeline mirrors your local development environment:
 - Uses the same database credentials and configuration
-- Runs the same linting and type checking tools
+- Runs the same linting and type checking tools (ruff, black, mypy)
 - Ensures consistent code quality across environments
+- **Pre-commit hooks catch issues locally, CI provides final verification**

 > **Note**: CI does **not** use a `.env` file — all environment variables are passed explicitly in the workflow for full control and transparency.